 Soak the beans either overnight or for eight hours.

-Put the beans in a small saucepan with 2 of the garlic cloves and 1/2 teaspoons of salt and enough hot to just cover.
+Put the beans in a small saucepan with 2 of the garlic cloves and 1/2 teaspoons of salt and enough hot water to just cover.

 Bring to the boil and then turn down to simmer until the beans are soft and cooked, about 20-30 minutes.